Note

 To turn off network access, you can either set the

-environment variable or use the --offline
+UV_OFFLINE environment variable or use the --offline flag with

 many uv commands.